ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Optional[Variant[String, Hash]]`

-Optional Elasticsearch license in hash or string form.
+Optional Opensearch license in hash or string form.

 ##### <a name="logdir"></a>`logdir`

 Data type: `Stdlib::Absolutepath`

-Directory that will be used for Elasticsearch logging.
+Directory that will be used for Opensearch logging.

 ##### <a name="logging_config"></a>`logging_config`